canonical/rockcraft/docs/tutorial/go.rst

 ``sudo snap refresh rockcraft --channel latest/edge`` to get the latest edge version.

-Finally, create a new directory for this tutorial and go inside it:
+Finally, create a new directory for this tutorial and enter it:

 .. code-block:: bash